 Kids activities, delicious treats, kittens galore, pumpkins, apples, corn mazes and more — the list goes on and on when it comes to why we love the orchard

 What may be one of Champaign-Urbana’s most well-known family attractions, Curtis Orchard is a little country escape just outside the heart of Champaign-Urbana.
 The live animals, delicious food and kid-friendly attractions may be the perfect mix of everything you’re looking for in a fall family outing.
-Here are 10 things you want to know before you head out to the orchard this year, which opened July 20 and continues through Dec.
+Here are 10 things you want to know before you head out to the orchard this year, which opens July 20 and stays open through Dec.
 23.

 - There’s no admission fee.

 You don’t have to pay a fee to enjoy much of the orchard.
 Show up and pop into the store for donuts, go peruse the pumpkin patch or just chase some kittens and call it a day.
 This definitely fits the description of budget-friendly if you pass on some of the attractions that cost a fee.

 - Weekdays — particularly weekday afternoons — are the quietest time to visit the orchard.